Business

 CB: Are there any specific barriers you’ve encountered in applying sustainable thinking to a custom home project?

-RM: At the custom home level, it's challenging because oftentimes the expectation is that you're gonna get a LEED certified home as an outcome of sustainability.
+RM: At the custom home level, it's challenging because oftentimes the expectation is that you're going to get a LEED-certified home as an outcome of sustainability.
 Regarding the socioeconomics of it, it can’t be a financial burden to get a LEED certification, otherwise it doesn't make sense.
-Really sustainability requires a holistic approach to design and architecture.
+Really, sustainability requires a holistic approach to design and architecture.
 It has to make sense on so many different levels.

 But that’s definitely a challenge we’ve had regarding our custom projects.
-It’s hard to swing a homeowner on board with the concept of sustainability, because they’re thinking of LEED certification and don’t necessarily see the direct translation to value.
+It can be hard to get a homeowner on board with the concept of sustainability because they’re thinking of LEED certification and don’t necessarily see the direct translation to value.
 Though, in markets like California, there certainly is a quantifiable value to it.

 CB: That’s a common problem—people misunderstanding the full breadth of sustainability.
 With that in mind, thinking beyond expectations, what can sustainability look like in more practical, real-world terms?